 As our population ages and more people are living with chronic disease, the need for effective palliative care will only increase.
 It is one of our core missions to advance knowledge in the field of palliative medicine, by fostering new and cutting-edge research opportunities.
 Division faculty, together with the Adult Palliative Medicine Program, focus on a diverse range of research interests, and study all the different aspects of treating serious illness.

-Mission: The mission of the PCRP is to improve care for patients with serious illness and their families by promoting palliative care research.
-In partnership with the Palliative Care Clinical Services at the VA and University of Michigan aim to rapidly translate these findings into clinical practice.
+To improve care for patients with serious illness and their families by promoting palliative care research.
+In partnership with the Palliative Care Clinical Services at the VA and Michigan Medicine, our aim is to rapidly translate findings into clinical practice.

 Specifically, the PCRP aims to provide a mechanism to:

 - establish institutional priorities for palliative care research.

 - develop a new generation of researchers in palliative care.

 - coordinate and support studies focused on improving care for patients living with serious illness and their family caregivers.